jrmihalj/jrmihalj.github.io/_posts/2016-9-10-hierarchical-data-management-and-visualization.md

 ## Data Visualization

 We can even pipe these data frames right into `ggplot2`!
 Let's take a look at the variability in average weights across the different mountains.
-Here we'll average to the species level, because we have multiple individuals sampled from each species.
+Here we'll average to the species level, because we have multiple individuals sampled from each species, and we'll summarize these species-level averages using boxplots.

 {% highlight r %}
 berg %>%
-  group_by(Mount, Species) %>% # Cluster all the data for each mountain AND SPECIES summarize(Weight_avg = mean(Weight)) %>%
+  group_by(Mount, Species) %>% # Cluster all the data for each mountain AND species summarize(Weight_avg = mean(Weight)) %>%
-  ggplot(aes(y=Weight_avg, x=Mount)) +
+  ggplot(aes(y=Weight_avg, x=Mount)) + # The data frame is piped in and implied
   geom_boxplot()
 {% endhighlight %}